Binalong Bay

 Binalong Bay is famed for its crystal-clear turquoise waters, pristine white sand beaches, and the striking burnt-orange lichen-covered granite boulders that have made the Bay of Fires one of Australia's most photographed coastlines.
 The locality serves as the base for the Bay of Fires Walk, a celebrated multi-day guided wilderness experience.
 A small local shop and cafe serve day-to-day needs, while St Helens — just a short drive away — provides supermarkets, a hospital, schools, and broader regional services.

-Binalong Bay falls under postcode 7216 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Lyons (McIntyre) electorate.
+Binalong Bay falls under postcode 7216 and is governed by the Break O'Day Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lyons, while state elections fall under the Lyons (McIntyre) electorate.

 📍 Location